 Do canals freeze in Amsterdam?

 Yes.
-If the weather stays below freezing for an extended period of time, the canals will freeze.
+The canals will freeze if the weather stays below freezing for an extended period.
 When the canals freeze, people walk and ice skate on the canals of Amsterdam.
 It’s a beautiful sight to see.

 How many canals & bridges are there in Amsterdam?